sirixdb/sirix/README.md

 9. If "oAuthFlowType" is specified in the same configuration file change the value to "PASSWORD" (if not default is "PASSWORD").
 10. Regarding Keycloak the `direct access` grant on the settings tab must be `enabled`.
 11. Our (user-/group-)roles are "create" to allow creating databases/resources, "view" to allow to query database resources, "modify" to modify a database resource and "delete" to allow deletion thereof.
 You can also assign `${databaseName}-` prefixed roles.

-### Start the SirixDB HTTP-Server and the Keycloak-Container using docker-compose
-Make sure to delete the line "build: ." in the `docker-compse.yml` file for the server image if you want to use the Docker Hub image.
-For setting up both with docker compose:

-1. Make sure the folder /opt/var/sirix/sixix-data exists and is read and writable for the container.
-2. Change the keycloak URL in the configuration file ([configuration file 1](https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json) from "http://localhost:8080/auth/realms/sirixdb" to "http://sirix_keycloak_1:8080/auth/realms/sirixdb".
-3. `sudo docker-compose up`

 ### SirixDB HTTP-Server Setup Without Docker/docker-compose